Course Catalog

 5 units

 Considers individual, interpersonal, and cultural influences on gender similarities and differences in thinking, motivation, and behavior.
 Emphasizes factors related to power and status inequalities between women and men.
-(Formerly Social Psychology of Sex and Gender.)
-Prerequisite(s): courses 3 or 100 and course 40.
+Prerequisite(s): PSYC 100.

 PSYC 140T